soft-law/rotam/README.md

 3. Build the frontend

-4. Deloy a Container Chain with tanssi
+4. Deploy a Container Chain with tanssi

 5. Modify the run time with polkadot sdk, and unique network nft pallet.